 The second you set foot on your ship, the adrenaline kicks in as cruise vacation time officially begins.
 Pack a carry-on filled with all of the essentials for embarkation day so you can start having fun as soon as you board the ship.

-Make sure you come equipped with must-haves like medications, a phone charger, and toiletries for freshening up.
+Celebrity Cruises Open Access gives you the freedom to go straight to your room upon boarding, so make sure you come equipped with must-haves like medications, a phone charger, and toiletries for freshening up.
 If visiting the pool deck is your first order of business, be sure to tote along a swimsuit, sunscreen, sunglasses, and sunhat.

 And if you’re just arriving from somewhere with a significant difference in climate, be sure to bring a change of clothes—you don’t want to be wearing winter boots when the sunshine calls for flip-flops.